-The literature on the behavioral effects of transfer programs is large in some ways but, in other ways, quite small for the purposes of assessing corrected impacts on poverty.
+The literature on the behavioral effects of transfer programs is large in some ways but, in other ways, quite small for the purposes of assessing corrected poverty impacts.
 On the one hand, there is quite a large literature spanning several decades on the work incentives of different transfer programs, and most major transfer programs have been studied for this particular outcome.
 There are significant, though smaller, literatures on the effects of different programs on education and human capital formation, savings and asset accumulation, migration, family structure, and other outcomes.
 On the other hand, most of these studies do not translate the behavioral effects they find, assuming they find significant ones, into estimates of counterfactual incomes, which requires a separate and non-trivial additional exercise.
-In addition, many of the studies in the literature are concerned with estimating the behavioral impacts of specific reforms in a program's structure or rules, or of some specific reform that the program has experienced.
+In addition, many of the studies in the literature are concerned with estimating the behavioral impacts of specific reforms in a program's structure or rules that might occur in the future, or of some specific reform that the program has experienced in the past.
 This is not useful for the purpose here, for here we need to know the effect on behavior induced by the program's existence, which means that we need an estimate of what behavior would be in the complete absence of the program.
-Estimates of those effects are necessarily much harder to obtain, not the least because direct observation of behavior without the program in place is generally not possible, implying that only extrapolation can be used for such an estimate.13
+Estimates of those effects are necessarily much harder to obtain, not the least because direct observation of behavior without the program in place is generally not possible, implying that extrapolation must be used for such an estimate.

-In light of these issues, the best that can be done is to assess the research literature on the actual incentives found for each outcome for each program and then to form some rough guesses of what their impacts on income in the absence of the program might be.
+In light of these issues, we assess the research literature on the actual incentives found for each outcome for each program and then form rough guesses of what their impacts on income in the absence of the program might be.
 In the rest of this section, we review the literature on each program to arrive at our best estimate of its numerical impact on the income of its recipients, and we then recalculate the pre-transfer incomes in the SIPP sample to gauge the magnitude of the bias from behavioral effects in our prior estimates of poverty impacts.